OrbicCode/Portfolio/portfolio/Plan+Ideas.md

 - Contact

+- General
     - Find best way to approach the layout ✅
     - convert navigation into component ✅
-- match the navigation close button to the burger menu button
+    - match the navigation close button to the burger menu button ✅
     - convert expertise item into component
     - convert skill item into component
     - convert work item into component
     - 768px navigation change ✅
     - check cursoe pointer on all

-- change section name to main-grid
+    - change section layout name to main-grid

     - fix navigation to scroll to section
     - change logo into link to home page
     - add a scroll to top button or a fixed header

     - build the project page (using skill item component)
     - build the Scrimba page (using workitem component)

     - write content for about section

 ## Ideas